adarsh-chakraborty/LPU-Auto-Wifi-Login/Readme.md

    - Click the "Load unpacked" button that appears after enabling Developer mode.
    - In the file dialog that opens, navigate to the directory where you cloned the Git repository and select the extension folder.
 Click "Select Folder."

-6. **Verify Installation:**
+6. **Verify Installation and Connect to LPU Network:**
    - You should see the extension listed on the extensions page with a unique ID.
-   - Additionally, the extension icon should appear in the Chrome toolbar.
+   - Connect to LPU Wifi Network.

 7. **Test the Extension:**
    - Navigate to the specific URL where you want the extension to run.
 For this extension, visit "https://internet.lpu.in/24online/webpages/client.jsp".
-   - Ensure that the extension is working as expected.
+   - Ensure that the extension is working as expected and you're connected to LPU Wifi Network.

 ## How to Disable Auto Login